Accepted with Minor Revisions: Value of AI-Assisted Scientific Writing: GenAI Usage Disclosure

 \section{GenAI Usage Disclosure}

 We used GPT-4o to generate AI-generated abstracts central to our experiments.
 Similarly, GPT-4o was used for assigning reviewers to relevant abstracts for review, again critical for our experiments.
+We use generative AI-based tools (e.g., Grammarly) to make grammatical checks and grammatical edits for our manuscript.